cerb/cerb.github.io/_docs/data-queries/worklist/series.md

 * `function:` (count,min,max,average,sum on `y:` field)
 * `query:` (the query to filter the results for this series)

+By default you'll receive 10 data points per series.
+You can add a `limit:<number>` to the `query:` to change this.

 # Response Formats

 * **table** returns tabular output, suitable for display with the 'Chart: Table' visualization widget.